IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 and activated automatically every time the application is deployed or restarted.
 Once again, this is new in Dataverse 4, and unlike DVN v3, where export jobs had to be scheduled and activated by the admin user.
-See the "Export" section of the Admin guide, for more information on the automated metadata exports.
+See the :doc:`/admin/metadataexport` section of the Admin guide, for more information on the automated metadata exports.

 It is still possible however to make changes like this be immediately reflected in the OAI server, by going to the *Harvesting Server* page